 A version of this blog post first appeared in Peninsula Living, April 2018.

 If you're feeling stuck, discouraged or disconnected, we can help.
-Coaching and Courses designed help you feel light, burn bright and realise your potential.
+Coaching and courses are designed to help you feel light, burn bright and realise your potential.
 Ready to begin?

 Never miss a helpful tip.